 The raw material for 3D printing is usually less expensive and easier to get than raw metals for CNC machining parts.
 The setup process for 3D printing is also much faster.
 If you need to create a quick prototype of a part, or a handful of custom parts, 3D printing is faster and cheaper.

-3D printing is more difficult to scale.
+3D printing is more difficult to scale and use for mass production.
 The process is slower when the part is bigger or more complex, and the printer can only create one part at a time.
 If you want to scale the process, you’ll need to use more printers.
 Since 3D printing is an additive process rather than a subtractive process, there is less scrap material and waste.
 The plastic and metal scraps from CNC machines are recycled, but there’s less waste with 3D printing.

 CNC machining involves a more expensive setup process.
 Setting up a new part on a CNC machine can take an entire week, compared to a few hours for a 3D printer.
 However, once the machine is properly set up, it can run 24/7.
 This makes CNC machining more efficient for high quantities of parts.